helgoboss/helgobox/doc/user-guide.md

     - **Expression field:** When you choose this option, a text field will appear next to it.
 This lets you enter a mathematical expression whose result should be a *track index* (the first track in the project has index 0).
       You can access the values of ReaLearn's internal parameters by using the variables `p1` to `p100`.
 All of them are normalized floating point values, that means they are decimal numbers between `0.0` and `1.0`.
+In dynamic *track* selectors, there's also `this_track_index`, which resolves to the current zero-rooted index of the track on which this ReaLearn instance is located.
 Please note that the expression language is *not EEL* - this is a notable difference to ReaLearn's control/feedback transformation and EEL activation condition text fields!
 The expression language used here just provides very basic mathematical operations like addition (`+/-`), multiplication (`*`) etc. and it also